The explosive rise in the interest of blockchain

 However, blockchain is an underlying system that has the ability to disrupt traditional business models across all sectors of the economy.

-Since 2015 over £1 billion has been invested in blockchain related start-ups and in a global survey 77% of business leaders believe they will lose their competitive advantage if they don’t adopt blockchain.
+Since 2015 over £1 billion has been invested in blockchain related start-ups and in a global survey over 75% of business leaders believe they will lose their competitive advantage if they don’t adopt blockchain.

 Understanding the blockchain process